-During a visit to the station, take time to watch the stations’ history video and explore the five buildings and the museum with detailed exhibits full of interesting artifacts, including salvaged items from local shipwrecks and antique lifesaving equipment.
+During a visit to the station, take time to watch the station’s history video and explore the five buildings and the museum, which have detailed exhibits full of interesting artifacts, including salvaged items from local shipwrecks and antique lifesaving equipment.

 Be sure to check their calendar of events to avoid missing one of their beach apparatus life-saving drill demonstrations.

 On the sound side of Duck, the Duck Boardwalk stretches 0.6 miles from The Waterfront Shops to Christopher Drive near the southern end of Duck is the perfect place for kids to release some energy or to watch the sunset without getting their feet all sandy.

 Along the trail, take time to explore the willow swamp and maritime forest, dine at various eateries like NC Coast Grill and Bar’s fish tacos, or find a place to sit and relax and people watch.
 It is actually quite the romantic place in the Outer Banks!